US man could get prison for review of Thailand hotel

 BANGKOK (AP) — Labor activists, journalists and whistleblowers in Thailand have been targets in recent years of criminal defamation lawsuits for exposing alleged corporate wrongdoing, but now a disgruntled hotel guest has joined their ranks and could face prison time for his online comments disparaging a hotel.

-American expat Wesley Barnes, who teaches English in Thailand, said Tuesday he’s anxious to end his dispute with the Sea View Koh Chang hotel, which could end up costing him a total of up to seven years in prison for defamation and violating the Computer Crime Act by posting allegedly false information online.
+American expat Wesley Barnes, who teaches English in Thailand, said Tuesday he’s anxious to end his dispute with the Sea View Koh Chang hotel, which could end up costing him up to seven years in prison for defamation and violating the Computer Crime Act by posting allegedly false information online.

 The case garnered publicity last week when a popular Western blogger in Thailand publicized Barnes’ version of the incident, and the tale spread on social media.